Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 Addressing the Underlying Opioid Use Disorder

-Preventing dental complications is just one of the many reasons to seek treatment for OUD.
+Preventing dental complications is just one of the many reasons to seek treatment for opioid use disorder (OUD).

 One of the most well-researched and effective methods for treatment of an opioid use disorder is Medication for Addiction Treatment (MAT).
-MAT includes medications like Methadone, Suboxone and Naltrexone.
+MAT includes medications like methadone and Suboxone.

-Suboxone (buprenorphine/naloxone) is a medication FDA approved for OUD that helps to prevent withdrawal symptoms and cravings.
-Suboxone has repeatedly been shown to effectively manage opioid use disorder, increasing rates of retention in recovery and reducing instances of relapse.[10]
+Suboxone (buprenorphine/naloxone) is an FDA-approved medication for OUD that helps to prevent withdrawal symptoms and cravings.
+Suboxone therapy has repeatedly been shown to effectively manage opioid use disorder, increasing rates of retention in recovery and reducing instances of relapse.[7]

 To learn more about the medication options available to you or your loved one, call Bicycle Health today.
 We can help you put heroin use, and its many associated dangers, in the past.